 This post contains affiliate links.
 If you choose to purchase using these links, I will earn a small commission at no extra fee to you.

 In 2004, Melbourne’s City Council unanimously voted to change Corporation Lane to AC/DC Lane.
-This street is home to Cherry Bar, which calls itself ‘pretty much the best rock n’ roll bar in the world.’
+This street is the original home of Cherry Bar (they’ve since moved to 68 Little Collins St), which calls itself ‘pretty much the best rock n’ roll bar in the world.’
 It’s no surprise that this street is filled with images of famous musicians and lined with gig posters.
-The last time I visited, there were several posters welcoming Guns N’ Roses to the city lining the lane.
+When I first visited a few years ago, there were several posters welcoming Guns N’ Roses to the city lining the lane.
+Today, there’s a variety of different murals and paintings on AC/DC Lane, but you’ll be sure to find nods to AC/DC, The Rolling Stones and The Beatles.

-Among these paintings, Banksy, the world’s most famous street, made his mark.
+Among these paintings, Banksy, the world’s most famous street artist, made his mark.
 Unfortunately, his work was destroyed during recent construction.

 Visit these laneways with a guide or practice your photography skills with these tours: